nicoandreoli/typescript-routes/README.md

 # Typescript routes

-Agnostic, minimal library designed for generating routes in any JS/TS framework.
+Agnostic, minimal library designed for generating routes in any JS/TS framework:

+- Path params automatically infered by `:` prefix
+- Search schema can be defined both in `BaseRoute` and `ParametizedRoute`
+- Agnostic, agnostic, agnostic

-Checkout the example using React + React Router in `examples/2-react`.
-You can achieve a 100% type safe routing app app without migrating to `@tanstack/router`.
+Checkout the example using React + React Router in `examples/*`.
+You can defintely achieve a 100% type safe routing app app without migrating to `@tanstack/router`.

 ## Basic usage

-Define your routes in a file:
+First, define your routes in a file:

 ```
 const rootRoute = new RootRoute()